 Depending on your grocery store or butcher options, it can be somewhat hard to find lamb shanks.
 We have good luck finding them at specialty grocery stores and Whole Foods.
 To save time, we recommend calling around to local grocery stores to see if they have any on hand.
 If not, ask your butcher or meat market to order some for you.

-Why use red wine?
 Red wine adds a wonderful depth of flavor and a slight touch of acidic tang.
 That acid balances the fatty shanks beautifully.
-Likewise, it’s also why I finish the sauce with a splash or red wine vinegar, the thick sauce and fatty meat benefit greatly from a bit of fresh acid.
+Likewise, it’s also why we finish the sauce with a splash of red wine vinegar—the thick sauce and fatty meat benefit greatly from a bit of fresh acid.